jmmut/code-map/README.md

 ## Roadmap

 - UI
-  - [/] be able to click on a box and highlight only the parents (like click, backspace, backspace, enter)
+  - [x] be able to click on a box and highlight only the parents (like click, backspace, backspace, enter)
     - [x] right click to remove selection
   - [x] box to search for a file (substring)
-    - [ ] fuzzy search
+    - [/] fuzzy search
     - [ ] allow upper case letters in search
   - [/] other arrangements that don't draw very thin lines
   - [ ] zoom in